“But al thyng which that shineth as the gold

-In his tale, which begins halfway through his section, the Yeoman describes a vicious and evil Canon (though he claims this person is not in any way a representation of his lord because there are evil people in every profession, however we in the audience are skeptical).
-The Canon in his story claims to pursue the fabled ‘philosopher’s stone.’
+In his tale, which begins halfway through his portion of the tales, the Yeoman describes a vicious and evil Canon (though he claims this person is not in any way representative of his lord because there are evil people in every profession).
+The Canon, in the story, claims to pursue the fabled ‘philosopher’s stone.’
 One day, he tricks a good-natured priest into lending him money and he repays the priest with a lump of coal (dung) that he claims can easily be converted into silver.
 The Canon tricks the feeble-minded priest several times, and the tale ends with a series of cautionary warnings from the Yeoman at this “lusty game” which turn a man’s “myrthe it wol turne unto grame (sorrow),” and curiously he concludes with an account of a wholly anachronistic conversation between Plato and a disciple.
 Perhaps we should be skeptical of story-tellers like the Yeoman.
 He has been blinded (literally) and jaded by his master’s various plots to grow rich.